‘Teen Mom’ Chelsea Houska Shows Off Her Laid Back Style In A Hoodie & Messy Bun

-Chelsea Houska went casual when taking to her Instagram account yesterday to share a special announcement with her 5.7 million followers.
+Chelsea Houska went casual on her Instagram account yesterday as she shared a special announcement with her 5.7 million followers.

 The Teen Mom 2 star showed off her laid back style in a series of retro-filtered selfie videos shared to her Instagram stories on Wednesday, which have now also been saved as a permanent highlight reel on her feed.
-She looked cute and comfy in a gray Champion hoodie — a wardrobe staple now that most of her time has been spent indoors due to the coronavirus pandemic.
+Chelsea looked cute and comfy in a gray Champion hoodie — a wardrobe staple now that most of her time has been spent indoors due to the coronavirus pandemic.
 The cozy number was generously oversized for Chelsea’s slender frame, with sleeves that bunched up along her arms and covered part of her perfectly manicured hand.
 There also looked to be something printed in white lettering on the chest, though the entire phrase was unclear.

-Chelsea gathered her signature red tresses into a messy bun that sat high up on her head, though a few of her wavy locks made their way out of the updo and fell around her face.
-She added a trendy braided headband with pearl accents as well, giving her simple hairstyle a more put-together look.
-The mother-of-three also rocked a full application of makeup in the clips, which appeared to include a nude lipstick, highlighter, and thick coat of mascara on her long, curled eyelashes.
+Chelsea gathered her signature red tresses into a messy bun that sat high on her head, though a few of her wavy locks made their way out of the updo and fell around her face.
+She added a trendy braided headband with pearl accents, giving her simple hairstyle a more put-together look.
+The mother-of-three also rocked a full application of makeup in the clips, which appeared to include highlighter and thick coat of mascara on her long, curled eyelashes.

 The addition to her Instagram stories was for more than just showing off her quarantine style — the starlet also revealed the secret behind her unique and uniform Instagram feed.
 Chelsea explained that she has been using the Adobe Lightroom app to apply presets to her photos, which are pre-made filters that take her posts from “dull to looking super nice and professional.”